florentpoujol/Daneel/readme.md

 ## <a id="install"></a>Installation

-[Download then import in CraftStudio][dowloadlink] the pack of script.
+[Download then import in CraftStudio][downloadlink] the pack of script.

 Step by step process :
 * Download the file on your computer